ivantsepp/jekyll-autolink_email/README.md

 # Jekyll::AutolinkEmail

-Autolink emails for your Jekyll Site.
+Autolink emails for your Jekyll site.

 ## Installation